Losant/losant-templates/application-templates/enocean-iot-starter-kit/README.md

 1. A license (paid or trial) for the [EnOcean IoT Connector](https://iot.enocean.com/).

 ## Gateway Setup

-This template provides a [Docker Compose](https://docs.docker.com/compose/compose-file/) file that makes it easy to install and configure the Losant Edge Agent, EnOcean IoT Connector, and other software dependencies.
+This template provides a [Docker Compose](https://docs.docker.com/compose/compose-file/) file that makes it easy to install and configure Losant's Gateway Edge Agent, EnOcean IoT Connector, and other software dependencies.
 The file is named `docker-compose.yml` in your [Application Files](https://docs.losant.com/applications/files/).
 This file is a modified version of the Docker Compose file provided by EnOcean.
 You can find the original in the [IoT Connector repository](https://bitbucket.org/enocean-cloud/iotconnector-docs/src/master/deploy/local_deployment/docker-compose.yml).

 ### Configure the Gateway

 The only required software to install on your gateway is [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Refer to Docker's installation documentation for instructions.

-### Configure Losant Edge Agent
+### Configure the Losant Gateway Edge Agent

 Within the Losant portal, navigate to the **Access Keys** main menu and create a new access key.
 The access key must have publish access to the **provision-response** additional topic.
 Keep the resulting dialog open or download the credentials somewhere safe as they are needed in the following steps.

 Next, open `docker-compose.yml` in any editor, then find and change the following configuration values under the `losant_edge_agent` section: